tenzir/tenzir/web/docs/try/quickstart.md

 Tenzir's Zeek TSV parser auto-detects schema changes in the same stream of input and resets itself whenever it encounters a new log header.
-This is why piping a bunch of logs to `tenzir importctl zeek` Just Works.
+This is why piping a bunch of logs to `tenzirctl import zeek` Just Works.
 :::

 ## Export data